 We make use of the equation \eref{eq255} in order to evaluate the numerical values for different types of the time rate of change of the argument of pericenter for few celestial bodies.
 The group of stars in close orbit around the supermassive black hole at the Milky Way galactic center are known as S stars.
 The black hole is named Sagittarius (Sgr) A*.
 We work on two S stars: S$2$, S$62$ and a binary star Sirius.
-The numerical values of different parameters for these celestial bodies and the evaluated values for different types of the time rate of change of the argument of pericenter by making use of the equation \eref{eq255} are given in table \ref{table2}.
+The numerical values of different parameters for these celestial bodies and the evaluated values for different types of the time rate of change of the argument of pericenter by making use of the equation \eref{eq255} are given in \tref{table2}.
 The numerical values of Hubble's constant $H_0$, deceleration parameter $\mathfrak{q}_0$, and the accelerating expansion $\dot{H}_0$ used in these calculations are $2.3 \times 10^{-18}\; {\rm s}^{-1}$, $-0.55$, and $-2.3805 \times 10^{-36}\;{\rm s}^{-2}$ respectively.
-Carrera and Giulini \cite{carrera2010} review the influence of global cosmological expansion on local systems.
-They explore how such influences can affect orbital motions and configurations of compact objects like black holes.
-Specifically, they investigate the dynamics within McVittie’s spacetime, which describes a black hole in an expanding universe.
+Carrera and Giulini \cite{carrera2010} reviewed the influence of global cosmological expansion on local systems.
+They explored how such influences can affect orbital motions and configurations of compact objects like black holes.
+Specifically, they investigated the dynamics of particles in McVittie’s spacetime.
 By substituting $R=a={\rm const}$ in the radial part of their geodesic equation, they derived a specific condition under which a test particle in McVittie’s spacetime (for a flat universe, $k=0$) exhibits non-expanding circular orbits.
-In terms of the dimensionless quantities $h(t):= a H(t)$, $\ell:=L/a$ ($L$ is the angular momentum of the test particle), and $\eta:=m/a$, the specific condition is
+In terms of the dimensionless quantities $h(t):= a H(t)$, $\ell:=L/a$ ($L$ -- the angular momentum of the test particle), and $\eta:=m/a$, the Carrera-Giulini's condition is